ggebbie/HistoricalIndianOcean/README.md

 # How to run the code

 Install the latest stable version of Julia (currently 1.7+).
-Figures are made with PyPlot which requires Julia to have PyCall installed.
-Instructions are available at https://github.com/ggebbie/TMI.jl for this step.
+Figures are made with PlotlyJS.jl.
 Once the package has been instantiated following #1 above, the code can be run at the command line by changing to the repository base directory and running:

 `julia scripts/TemperatureDifferenceBestparams.jl` .